2023 Most Popular Engineering-Related Fields Bachelor's Degree Schools in Kansas

 About 92% of the students majoring in engineering-related fields at the school are women while 8% are male.

-Full Engineering-Related Fields at Pittsburg State University Report
+Read full report on Engineering-Related Fields at Pittsburg State University

 The in-demand bachelor’s degree programs at Washburn University helped the school earn the #3 place on this year’s ranking of the most popular engineering-related fields schools in Kansas.
-Located in the city of Topeka, Washburn University is a public college with a moderately-sized student population.
+Located in the midsize city of Topeka, Washburn University is a public school with a medium-sized student population.

 About 10% of the students majoring in engineering-related fields at the school are women while 90% are male.